Recognition of same-sex unions in Nicaragua: Public opinion

 According to a Pew Research Center survey conducted between 9 November and 13 December 2013, 77% of Nicaraguans opposed same-sex marriage, 16% were in favor and 7% were undecided.
 The 2017 AmericasBarometer showed that 24.5% of Nicaraguans supported same-sex marriage.

-A survey published by the Nicaraguan Foundation for Economic and Social Development in January 2021 showed that 29% of Nicaraguans supported same-sex marriage.
+A survey published by the Nicaraguan Foundation for Economic and Social Development (Fundación Nicaragüense para el Desarrollo Económico y Social) in January 2021 showed that support had increased to 29%.